HildaFleming/HildaFleming/README.md

 - 👋 Hi, I’m @HildaFleming
 - 👀 I’m interested in robotics
 - 🌱 I’m currently learning Python and C#
+- 👀 In my spare time I like to code
 - 📫 How to reach me https://www.linkedin.com/in/hilda-fleming/
 <!---
 HildaFleming/HildaFleming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.